metaphacts/metaphactory-docker-compose/README.md

 		      name: nginx_proxy_network

 8. Some final fine-tuning of configuration can be done in `nginx/config/conf.d/proxy.conf`.
 The body size can be increased as needed e.g. by other front- or backend-containers and depending on the use-cases (nginx's default is usually 2MB for security reasons, whereas the metaphactory platform uses usually 100MB as a default).
 The `proxy_read_timeout` setting can be adjusted to configure the HTTP read timeouts, e.g. for long running queries it may be required to increase the timeout.
 In order to activate changes restart the `nginx-proxy` with `docker restart nginx-proxy` to load the configuration.
-9. See also [here](nginx/readme.md) for more details on Nginx Security harderning
+9. See also [here](nginx/readme.md) for more details on Nginx Security hardening

 **Please Note:**

 * If you do not want to use HTTPS, make sure to not have any SSL certificates in the `certs` folder.
 The volumes section of the `docker-compose` files is also the place to be modified, in case you want to use a different location to place your configuration files including specific vhost configs or certificates.
 For details, please refer to the official [jwilder/nginx-proxy documentation](https://github.com/jwilder/nginx-proxy).<br><br>
-* If you do not want to or are not able to use the nginx proxy at all (for example, you do not have a DNS entry for your host), you can still use the `docker-compose/metaphactory-blazegraph/docker-compose.yml` script to maintain your deployments.
+* If you do not want to or are not able to use the nginx proxy at all (for example, you do not have a DNS entry for your host), you can still use the compose scripts to maintain your deployments.
 However, you will need to map/expose the metaphactory docker container port `8080` to a free host port (you basically need one port / deployment).
-Simply uncomment and modify the port section in the `docker-compose.yml` file and parameterize the exposed port for every deployment trough a environment variable from your .env files.
+Simply uncomment and modify the ports section in the `docker-compose.overwrite.yml` file of the service template.

 ### Optional: Setup with Let's Encrypt
 For Let's Encrypt the system should be accessible from the outside world.
 Otherwise the setup is exactly the same as for default nginx.
 In order to activate Let's Encrypt uncomment the respective line in the `nginx/config/.env` file (see file comments for details).

+Note that in addition to the `VIRTUAL_HOST` the nginx generator tool inspects the `LETSENCRYPT_HOST` and `LETSENCRYPT_EMAIL` (which are by default defined through the respective settings in `.env` or alternatively explicitly defined as environment variable).